Flagship-x12/Encrypted-NP/README.md

-# Encrypted-NP
+# Encrypted-NotePod

-The Encrypted Notepad software is designed to provide a safe environment for sensitive data.
+The Encrypted NotePod is a  blend of "Note" and "Code. software is designed to provide a safe environment for sensitive data.
 Users can create new files with password protection, reset passwords securely, and recover access via security questions if needed.
 The program also includes a straightforward interface to help users navigate through its functions seamlessly.

 # Overview
 Developed as a part of a mini-project, this application integrates encryption techniques, ensuring that data remains confidential.
 This makes Encrypted Notepad ideal for individuals and organizations requiring a secure storage solution.